-This is my very first 'flagship' phone (not counting the Nexus 5).
+This was my very first 'flagship' phone (not counting the Nexus 5).
 My first phone with a fingerprint sensor, first with water/dust proof rating (IP65/68).

 It was released with Android 5.1 (Lollipop), upgraded to Android 6.0 (Marshmallow) in early 2016, and Android 7.0 (Nougat) in early 2017.

 When this phone came out, it was the bargain of the year.
 It had almost a flagship-level specs (including being my first 4G phone), but at a mid-range price.
 I was apprehensive about the largeness of its 5 inch screen, but I've come to realise that if my thumb can reach almost all the screen, size isn't an issue.

 It was released with Android 4.4 (KitKat) and has since been updated to 5 (Lollipop) and 6 (Marshmallow).
 Other than the severe buginess introduced with Marshmallow, this phone performed exceptionally.
 The only downside was its average camera and battery life.

 My first full-touchscreen phone, its ~4 inch display was a nice transition to a 'normal' smartphone screen.
 It came with Android 2.3.3 (Gingerbread), but was eventually updated to Android 4.0 (Ice Cream Sandwich).
 Overall it was a very decent phone for the mid-range price, and it started to see Android starting to really mature as a platform.

 After getting the Desire S, I ported away from Vodafone-based Crazy John's to the Optus owned MVNO Virgin Mobile.